S3-working-group/s3-practical-guide/content/src/principles/principle-transparency.md

 Transparency facilitates the ongoing development and maintenance of a coherent and adaptive learning organization.
 Having access to relevant information helps us to quickly identify important needs and changes and respond fast.

-## Clarify motivation for (more) transparency
+## Clarify Motivation for (More) Transparency

 Transparency is a means to an end, not an end in itself, so if you're looking to increase transparency in your organization, take the time to clarify the reasons why.
 What are the challenges you are trying to solve by introducing more transparency and/or what are the opportunities you wish to pursue?

 Introduce more transparency into your organization as a way to support learning and to free people up, not as a way to control them.
 Use it as a way to improve performance, not leave people feeling unsafe to do anything because they are anxious about being watched.
 Transparency can enable co-creation and innovation but in a context where failure is treated as negative, rather than an opportunity to learn, it will impede people's willingness to take risks and experiment.

-## Consider reasons for confidentiality
+## Consider Reasons for Confidentiality

 Be clear about information that is inappropriate to share.
 While secrecy can be associated with illicit or dubious affairs, there are many legitimate reasons for confidentiality in organizations.
 Sometimes secrecy is necessary, for example, protection of people's personal data and affairs, security of assets or protection of intellectual property that helps an organization achieve its goals.

-## Identify what information is valuable to record and share
+## Identify What Information Is Valuable to Record and Share

 Consider carefully what information is worthwhile to record.
 Valuable information worth recording typically includes: